Richardbnk/PDF_Scraper/README.md

 # PDF Scrapper

-## Library for scrapping and RPA in PDF files.
+## A versatile library for scraping data and automating workflows in PDF files using RPA techniques, enabling efficient data extraction and manipulation.

 ### Author